If you have a passport for any of these countries, the world is your oyster.

 Here are the five top countries for 2022.

 4th: Sweden, Netherlands, France, Denmark and Austria (188 countries)

 3rd: Spain, Luxembourg, Italy and Finland (189 countries)

 2nd: South Korea and Germany (190 countries)

 What does this tell us about global mobility?

 Let's first address the elephant in the room: UK and US passports are wholly absent from the top spots, proving to be not half as powerful as they were once thought.

-They rank joint 7th, stumbling downwards since they were both the pinnacles of the list back in 2014.
+They rank joint 6th, along with Switzerland, Norway, New Zealand and Belgium, stumbling downwards since they were both the pinnacles of the list back in 2014.
 There’s no definite reason as to why, but it could be the fallout from the adoption of increasingly anti-immigration sentiments by their respective governments.
-It could equally be a result of their handling of the coronavirus pandemic.

 What it means is various European destinations have cemented their place above the UK and US.